Michealdgreat/MWeatherApp/README.md

 1. **First-Time Setup Dialog**

-   - When you run the app for the first time, a setup dialog will prompt you to enter your AccuWeather API key and AI service API key.
+   - When you run the app for the first time, a setup dialog will prompt you to enter your AccuWeather API key and AI service API key (optional).
    - The keys will be securely stored using Keychain (iOS) or Secure Storage (Android and Windows).

 2. **Manual Configuration (Optional)**